• Art magazine

 Keep order and regularly clean up

 From the last point, this advice follows seamlessly.
-As soon as the studio is set up, regular cleanliness should have top priority to ensure a pleasant and efficient workplace.
+As soon as the studio is set up, regular cleanliness have top priority to ensure a pleasant and efficient workplace.
 It is essential to plan time to clean the studio every week.

 photo of Khara Woods @Kharaoke, via Unsplash